fac-14/Rocket2/README.md

 ## WHAT IF I WANT TO RUN IT LOCALLY

 - Git clone
+- Pop a valid Giphy API key in the file public/js/api.js (check FAC14 Gitter if you'd like to use our key)
 - npm i
 - npm start
 - Profit!